jibon57/nativescript-simple-libsodium/README.md

-**Note:** You can add more methods or API from code sodium package to your project easily.
+**Note: You can add more methods or API from core sodium package to your project easily.**

 Android: